FreeCAD/FreeCAD-documentation/wiki/Std_DlgMacroRecord.md

 5. The **Stop** button does not work at this time.
 6. Press the **Record** button to close the dialog box and start the recording session.
 7. Perform the actions you want to record.
-8. To end the recording session do one of the following   *
+8. To end the recording session do one of the following:
     -   Press the **<img src="images/Std_MacroStopRecord.svg" width=16px> [Std MacroStopRecord](Std_MacroStopRecord.md)** button.
     -   Select the **Macro → <img src="images/Std_MacroStopRecord.svg" width=16px> Stop macro recording** option from the menu.

 ## Options

--   When the Macro recording dialog box is displayed   * press **Esc** or the **Cancel** button to abort the command.
+-   When the Macro recording dialog box is displayed: press **Esc** or the **Cancel** button to abort the command.

 ## Notes